SK-SpeedBit/js_chart/README.md

   - a large number of global configuration parameters
   - onClick mouse event handling (displays the value of the data clicked)
   - onMouseMove mouse event handling (displays all data values ??for a specific cursor location relative to the X axis)
-  - flexible hint configuration in events (start / stop options, colors, lines and other parameters)
+  - a flexible hint configuration in events (start / stop options, colors, lines and other parameters)
+  - small hint after pointing the mouse on the graph value
+  - a flexible chart legend with a lot of propertis

   Additionally:
   - included function to generated random values for chart ??and a code in html to quickly determine if this code matches expectations